Vic Kasule: Shrewsbury Town

 Aged 22, Kasule gave up a place at the University of Glasgow to join Shrewsbury Town in England's second tier in January 1988 for a £35,000 transfer fee.
 At Shrewsbury The Guardian referred to him as, "an armoured car of a right winger with a cannon for a shot".
 Geoff Tibballs in Football Greatest Characters, wrote Kasule's match winner against Leeds in 1988 "was rated one of the most spectacular even seen at Gay Meadow".
 However his football talents increasingly became overshadowed by off-field mis-demeanours.
 This often came from drinking with fellow Scots, Dougie Bell, Alan Irvine and Steve Pittman.
 Other teammates at the Shrews included David Linighan, Davie Moyes, Jim Melrose, John McGinlay and Tony Kelly.
 Kasule played only 11 games in the 1988—89 relegation season with alcohol reportedly an increasing distraction for him.
-Ian McNeill resisted pressure from the club chairman to sell him in the close season and persisted with him for the 1989–90 season.
+Ian McNeill resisted pressure from the club chairman to sell him in the close season and persisted with him for the start of the 1989–90 season.
 However Kasule lasted only five games before missing another curfew and was transferred within a month.
+Initially this was a loan deal to Darlington, where he played one league game and one FA Cup tie, before a permanent move back to Scotland.